Tangled: Animation

 One of the main goals of the animators was to create movement that mimicked the soft fluidity of the hand-drawn art found in older Disney animated films.
 Keane credited Disney 3D animator Kyle Strawitz with helping to combine CGI with the traditional hand-drawn style.
 "He took the house from Snow White and built it and painted it so it looked like a flat painting that suddenly started to move, and it had dimension and kept all of the soft, round curves of the brushstrokes of watercolor.
 Kyle helped us get that Fragonard look of that girl on the swing… We are using subsurface scattering and global illumination and all of the latest techniques to pull off convincing human characters and rich environments."

 Rather than focusing on realism, the 3D team used an aesthetic approach.
-Robert Newman, the film's stereoscopic 3D supervisor, said that "We’re using depth more artistically than ever before, and we’re not as concerned with the literal transcription of depth between camera and projector as we are the interpretation of it."
+Robert Newman, the film's stereoscopic 3D supervisor, said that "We're using depth more artistically than ever before, and we're not as concerned with the literal transcription of depth between camera and projector as we are the interpretation of it."
 To do this, they used a new technique called multi-rigging, which is made up of multiple pairs of virtual cameras.
 Each pair is used individually on each separate element that adds depth to a scene, like background, foreground, and characters, without adjusting for the relation with the other pairs.
 When sandwiched together later in production, the result was something that would be visually impossible in the real world, but which created an appealing look to the film.

 As a counterpart to the appealing and cute design of Rapunzel, the directors wanted to make Flynn Rider "the most handsome, most attractive male lead Disney has ever had."
 They held a large "Hot Man Meeting" where they gathered about 30 women from the studio and asked them what they considered attractive in a man.
 They brought in hundreds of images of their favourite male actors and celebrities, which were torn and pasted back again.
 After much deliberation, his look was eventually narrowed down to one concept drawing.
+For Mother Gothel, Howard stated that her visual design was inspired by Cher, citing the singer's "exotic and Gothic looking" appearance and adding that she "definitely was one of the people we looked at visually, as far as what gives you a striking character".